CoinXu/store/README.md

 + subscribe(observer:Function): this

 # StoreMiddleware
-Store middleware must be a function which access three params.
+Store middleware must be a function which receive three params.
 + action: Object
 + storeState: Object
 + next: (Object) => any